okfn/opendataeditor/portal/content/docs/contributing/architecture.md

 #### Testing

 A testing system hasn't been set up yet.
-Here is a list of issue for hadnling it:
+Here is a list of issue for handling it:

 - [Bootstrap unit testing for client](https://github.com/okfn/opendataeditor/issues/130)
 - [Bootstrap e2e testing](https://github.com/okfn/opendataeditor/issues/131)